MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 ::: moniker-end

+## FAQs

+See the following frequently asked questions about deleting projects in Azure DevOps.

+### Q: What if the project I deleted remains in Visual Studio with its ID?

+A:

+### Q: After deleting one project, why do work items in a remaining project still have links to the deleted project work items?

+A: Work items get deleted within 24 hours after your project is deleted.
+You can run the RemoveUnusedContent job to immediately remove those work items.

 ::: moniker range="<= tfs-2018"

-## What to do if the delete action doesn't finish
+### Q: What if the delete action doesn't finish?

-Review the status and log files for the delete action.
+A: Review the status and log files for the delete action.
 Open the **Status** tab and for **Deleted**, review the additional information in parentheses, and take the indicated action.

 - (**Processing**) means that the process has started and is in progress.